ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Experiments

 \section{Experiments}

 In this section, we first describe how we construct the distantly supervised dataset and pre-training details for \ourmodel.
-Then we introduce the experiments we did on three entity-centric tasks, including relation extraction (RE), entity typing (ET), and reading comprehension (RC), and eight tasks in GLUE benchmark.
-We test \ourmodel on base models of BERT ($\text{\ourmodel}_{\texttt{BERT}}$) and RoBERTa ($\text{\ourmodel}_{\texttt{RoBERTa}}$).
+Then we introduce the experiments we conduct on several language understanding tasks, including relation extraction (RE), entity typing (ET) and question answering (QA).
+We test \ourmodel on two typical PLMs, including BERT and RoBERTa (denoted as $\text{\ourmodel}_{\texttt{BERT}}$ and $\text{\ourmodel}_{\texttt{RoBERTa}}$)\footnote{Since our main focus is to demonstrate the superiority of \ourmodel in improving PLMs to capture relational facts and advance further research explorations, we choose base models for experiments.}.
+We leave the training details for downstream tasks and experiments on GLUE benchmark~\citep{wang2018glue} in the appendix.